Dispatched

-Dispatched were a Swedish melodic death metal band from Södertälje (originally from the Gnesta Municipality) formed in 1992.
+Dispatched are a Swedish melodic death metal band from Södertälje (originally from the Gnesta Municipality) formed in 1992.

 History

 Dispatched was formed just before New Year's Eve, 1991 by Daniel Lundberg and Krister Andersson.
 Jonas Kimbrell and Emanuel Astrom joined the band later that same year.
 They then recorded their first demo, Dispatched into External, at Stone Studio.

 In early 1993, they recorded two more demo tapes that helped the band gain more positive attention from labels.
 One year later, Dispatched returned to the Unisound studio to record a whole eleven-song album, which was supposed to be released in full by Exhumed Productions in Germany.
 Kimbrell and Åström decided to leave the band right after this recording.

 Lundberg and Andersson continued alone for the rest of 1994, buying a four-channel studio and not rehearsing at all.
 However, by the end of 1995 Fredrik Larsson joined the band and they started to rehearse again.
 Until then, Exhumed Productions had only released four of the eleven songs as a 7-inch EP entitled Awaiting the End.
 Right before the summer of 1996, Andersson had grown tired of the band and left.
 Exhumed Productions soon released Blackshadows, also taken from the recording done in 1994.

 Lundberg and Larsson continued to rehearse and after the summer they found a new drummer, Mattias Hellman and keyboardist/vocalist Fredrik Karlsson.
 The band planned to record some new songs until the summer of 1997 until Hellman was replaced by Dennis Nilsson.
 After some changes of studio dates, Dispatched finally recorded four songs in Studio Titan in September 1997, later to be released as Returned to Your Mind.
 Nilsson became a full member of the band and a second guitar player, Emil Larsson, joined as well in the beginning of 1998.